Job Archives

 - Excellent written and verbal communication skills

-- Excellent interpersonal and teamwork skills with the ability to work with minimal supervision
+- Excellent interpersonal skills, customer focus and teamwork skills

 - Ability to obtain and maintain a RCMP security clearance.
 Candidates with an active RCMP clearance would be an asset.